Classic Crispy Top Macaroni and Cheese - all-time favorite recipe with a spot-on gluten-free adaption linkedSave

 Christian, however, would be happiest with a mountain of mac and cheese on his plate, and nothing else.
 This recipe is dedicated to him.
 And I hope you enjoy it as much!

-Bucatini, which is like a spaghetti-length elbow macaroni, is a fun noodle option, although the standard elbows are always a solid choice.
-Gemelli offers another good way to mix things up.
-For easier cleanup, add the cooked pasta to the cheese mixture rather than the other way around.
+Bucatini, which is like a spaghetti-length elbow macaroni, is a fun option and makes it possible to cut your mac and cheese into squares or wedges that will hold their shape fairly well.
+For easier cleanup, add the cooked pasta to the cheese mixture.
 Then, you only have one goopy pan to clean!

 For a gluten-free mac and cheese–that nobody ever knows is gluten-free!–click here or on the photo below…